-Who Are We?The No Turbine Action Group Inc (NTAG) is a not for profit community group of people from diverse backgrounds who have an affinity with and connection to the rugged wildness and unique cultural landscape of the Highland Lakes area of Tasmania.
-We are strongly opposed to the inappropriate location of the St Patricks Plains Wind Farm development by Epuron.
+Who Are We?The No Turbine Action Group Inc (NTAG) is a not-for-profit community group of people from diverse backgrounds who have an affinity with and connection to the rugged wildness and unique cultural landscape of the Highland Lakes area of Tasmania.
+We are strongly opposed to the inappropriate location of the St Patricks Plains Wind Farm development by Korea Zinc.
 We are not antidevelopment and support viable renewable energy projects at better sites in Tasmania.
 Our passion is to protect the remoteness and unique scenery, wildlife, recreational and heritage values of a place in the heart of Tasmania that is special to many from different perspectives and from all parts of the world.

 What does the Project entail?
-St Patrick’s Plains proposal is an installation of 67 gigantic turbines 240 metres tall (three times the height of Hobart’s Wrest Point Casino) on 10,000ha of land belonging to 6 private landowners.
-Turbines straddle a large section of the main artery into the Central Highlands (Highland Lakes Rd) including the historic State Reserve Steppes area as well as other Gateway roads to Tasmania’s world-renowned fishing lakes.
-Twenty-one (21) turbines will be seen from Penstock Lagoon, the “jewel” of the lakes and chosen venue for the 2019 World Fly Fishing Championships.
-Epuron's plans include the construction of 78km of roads within the wind farm boundary, build workshops and a variety of associated infrastructure including transmission towers.
+St Patricks Plains revised wind farm proposal is an installation of 47 gigantic turbines 231 metres tall (three times the height of Hobart’s Wrest Point Casino) on 10,000ha of land belonging to 6 private landowners.
+The highly visible turbines straddle a large section of the Highland Lakes Road (the Lake Highway) between Bothwell and Miena, as well as sections of access roads to Penstock Lagoon, Shannon, Wilburville, Flintstone Drive and Arthurs Lake communities.
+Turbines will be clearly visible from widespread scenic vantage points including the World Heritage Area.
+The project plans to construct or upgrade 78km of roads within the wind farm boundary, build workshops and a variety of associated infrastructure including transmission towers.